 Chattis Hill

-In the South of England on Thursday 26 September 1940 the day dawned fair with a little high cloud.
-The staff at the Supermarine works would have been going about their daily business of building Spitfires that were so vital to the life and death struggle that was the Battle of Britain, which was raging in the skies over Southern England at the time.
+On Thursday, 26 September 1940, the day dawned fair with a little high cloud in the South of England.
+The staff at the Supermarine works at Woolston would have been going about their daily business of building Spitfires, so vital to the life and death struggle that was the Battle of Britain.
+Two days earlier, Bf 110s of Erprobungsgruppe 210 covered by similar aircraft of ZG76 had attacked the factory scoring five direct hits, although causing little in the way of damage.
+A sixth bomb, however, hit a works shelter, killing 98 employees and injuring another 40.

 Chattis Hill is located two miles west of Stockbridge in the Test Valley in the County of Hampshire.
 Today anyone driving along the A30 between Stockbridge and Lopcombe Corner will see a country road named Spitfire Lane.
 This leads to the former dispersed site where Spitfire production continued following the attacks of 26 September. |

-A 120 acre rectangular field at Chattis Hill had seen use as an airfield previously in 1917.
+A 120-acre rectangular field at Chattis Hill had seen use as an airfield previously in 1917.
 The site had been used as a landing ground for the Royal Flying Corp.
-It was not an ideal site for flying operations as it was prone to water logging and also at times could be very windy.
-The first squadrons to occupy the site were 91 and 93 both of which formed in September 1917.
-A fortnight later the two squadrons were joined by 92 which came to Chattis Hill from London Colney.
+However, it was not an ideal site for flying operations as it was prone to waterlogging and also, at times, could be very windy.
+The first squadrons to occupy the site were 91 and 93, both of which formed in September 1917.
+A fortnight later, the two units were joined by 92, which came to Chattis Hill from London Colney.
 Many of the personnel at the airfield were billeted in nearby Stockbridge.

-As the First World War continued it was intended to build more permanent facilities at Chattis Hill, however, as the war ended construction was halted.
-The airfield was used for aircraft storage following cessation of hostilities, but by late 1919 the field had closed.
+As the First World War continued, it was intended to build more permanent facilities at Chattis Hill.
+However, as the war ended, construction was halted.
+The airfield was used for aircraft storage following the cessation of hostilities, but by late 1919 the field had closed.

 Following the raids at Woolston, Chattis Hill was brought back into operation with jigs and tools being brought over from the wrecked plants.
-Hangars were built within the shelter of trees which gave natural camouflage and production of Spitfires commenced in December 1940.
-The first deliveries of Spitfires commenced three months later.
-The airfield was primarily used for the final erection and test flying of Spitfires.
-From research it appears that Chattis Hill delivered its first Spitfire I, serialled R7250, on 18 March 1941.
+Hangars were built within the shelter of trees which gave natural camouflage, and production of Spitfires commenced in December 1940.
+The first deliveries of Spitfires began three months later.
+The airfield was primarily used for the final erection and test flying of Mitchell's iconic fighter.
+From research, it appears that Chattis Hill delivered its first Spitfire I, serialled R7250, on 18 March 1941.
+This aircraft went to 132 Squadron at Peterhead and then to 52 Operational Training Unit at Aston Down.
+While flying from here on 22 March 1942, it lost an engine cowling and crashed in a forced landing near Rodmarten.

-As the First World War continued it was intended to build more permanent facilities at Chattis Hill, however, as the war ended construction was halted.
-The airfield was used for aircraft storage following cessation of hostilities, but by late 1919 the field had closed.
+As the First World War continued, it was intended to build more permanent facilities at Chattis Hill.
+However, as the war ended, construction was halted.
+The airfield was used for aircraft storage following the cessation of hostilities, but by late 1919 the field had closed.

 Following the raids at Woolston, Chattis Hill was brought back into operation with jigs and tools being brought over from the wrecked plants.
-Hangars were built within the shelter of trees which gave natural camouflage and production of Spitfires commenced in December 1940.
-The first deliveries of Spitfires commenced three months later.
-The airfield was primarily used for the final erection and test flying of Spitfires.
-From research it appears that Chattis Hill delivered its first Spitfire I, serialled R7250, on 18 March 1941.
+Hangars were built within the shelter of trees which gave natural camouflage, and production of Spitfires commenced in December 1940.
+The first deliveries of Spitfires began three months later.
+The airfield was primarily used for the final erection and test flying of Mitchell's iconic fighter.
+From research, it appears that Chattis Hill delivered its first Spitfire I, serialled R7250, on 18 March 1941.
+This aircraft went to 132 Squadron at Peterhead and then to 52 Operational Training Unit at Aston Down.
+While flying from here on 22 March 1942, it lost an engine cowling and crashed in a forced landing near Rodmarten.

 Recently it has come to light that one of the former Robin Hangars from Chattis Hill was to be found in the centre of Stockbridge.
 The photograph on the left shows the hangar in November 2012.